ogbanugot/Robosapien-Object-Detector-using-Darkflow/README.md

 You can train on your own robosapien dataset using the built graph.
 From darkflow/ run;

 flow --train --model cfg/tiny-yolo-voc-1c.cfg --load 3625

+Ensure to go through the [darkflow](https://github.com/thtrieu/darkflow) repository for more info.